We both stand behind his office door in silence, waiting for him to let us in.

 And who knows what else she’d said.

-But beautiful things are often born out of boredom and loneliness, and since I had nothing else to do, I started drawing pictures and caricatures of my colleagues.
+But beautiful things are often born out of boredom and loneliness, and because I had nothing better to do, I started drawing pictures and caricatures of my colleagues.

-This is something I’ve been doing for all my life: each time I feel imprisoned, I portray the people around me.
+This is something I’ve been doing for all my life: each time I feel trapped, I portray the people around me.

 I spent all my school and university years drawing.